serradura/u-case/README.md

 result = Multiply.call(a: 2, b: 2)
 p result.success? # true
 p result.value    # 4

+# Note:
+# The result of a Micro::Service#call
+# is an instance of Micro::Service::Result

 #----------------------------#
 # Calling a service instance #